humanmade/altis-dev-tools/docs/testing-with-codeception.md

 composer dev-tools codecept generate:groupobject group
 ```

+**Note**: you'll need to specify the path to the tests folder if it's not the default root `tests` directory.
 **Note**: you'll need to manually update suite configuration(s) to include the new helper/page object as needed.

 ## Advanced usage